 The final night of driving, June 28, found me in West Texas in the small town of Lake.
 I had reserved camping at the Gulf Breeze Alpaca Ranch and Lodging.
 It was off season; the owners and the Alpaca along with some pedigree turkeys, a horse, many dogs, and some sheep welcomed me to an empty field with a view.
 Quiet night.

-After several days of quiet driving, Stu settled into Isla Blanca county park on South Padre Island, chosen to be near Shirley and her family who are visiting to a resort nearby for a vacation.
+After several days of quiet driving, Stu settled into Isla Blanca county park on South Padre Island, chosen to be near Shirley and her family who are visiting a resort nearby for a vacation.